HomeOfTheWizard/spring-bridge-maven-plugin/README.md

 ﻿# Spring Bridge Maven Plugin
 A plugin that helps other plugins to use spring libraries.
 Maven uses [Sisu](https://eclipse.github.io/sisu.inject/) as dependency injection mechanism and this plugin allows you to have a bridge between the two.
-You just add this plugin in your project, configure it, and you will be able to simply inject your beans in your mojo using `@Inject` and start using them.
+You just add this plugin in your project's pom.xml, configure it, and you will be able to simply inject your beans in your mojo using `@Inject` and start using them.
+This plugin will be executed during the build of your own plugin, in order to generate the Spring Beans you need in your project.
+So you plugin will be packaged with the bean classes you require.
+See the [below](#how-it-works-under-the-hood--) section for more details.

 # How to use it ?
 You need to add this plugin in the pom.xml of your 'under development' plugin.
 Like so: